Malicious: Prevention and Mitigation Strategies

 Preventing malicious activities

 Preventing malicious activities is a key aspect of cybersecurity.
-This involves a combination of technical measures, such as firewalls and antivirus software, and non-technical measures, such as user education and policy enforcement.
+This involves a combination of technical measures, such as firewalls and antivirus software, to detect malware, and non-technical measures, such as user education and policy enforcement.

 Technical measures are tools and technologies used to protect systems and networks from malicious activities.
-These include firewalls, antivirus software, intrusion detection systems, and encryption technologies.
+These include firewalls, antivirus software, intrusion detection systems, and encryption technologies, which are crucial for preventing incidents like a ransomware attack.

 These measures work by detecting and blocking malicious activities, either at the network level or at the host level.
 They are often complemented by monitoring and logging tools, which can help detect suspicious activities and provide evidence in case of an incident.